Shardion/Wallpaper/README.md

 and `Today's Background` to reset it to today's first background - what it was before `Random Background` was clicked.

 To get a new background every day, run `wallpaper -u` upon logging in.
-Your background won't change between different sessions on the same day - this is intentional and the core feature of Wallpaper.
+Your background won't change between different sessions on the same day - this is intentional, and the core feature of Wallpaper.

-## 🚧️ Running 🚧️
+## Running

-As Wallpaper is beta software, there are no binary releases yet.
+No binary releases are provided, yet.
 To use Wallpaper, you must compile it from source code.

 With the .NET CLI: